CSU Northridge puts home win streak on the line against Fresno State

 Northridge, California; Wednesday, 10 p.m.
 EST

-BOTTOM LINE: CSU Northridge hosts Fresno State aiming to prolong its three-game home winning streak.
+BOTTOM LINE: CSU Northridge will try to keep its three-game home win streak intact when the Matadors face Fresno State.

-The Matadors are 3-0 in home games.
-CSU Northridge is the Big West leader with 12.1 offensive rebounds per game led by Mahmoud Fofana averaging 3.4.
+The Matadors have gone 3-0 in home games.
+CSU Northridge is 2-5 in games decided by 10 points or more.

-The Bulldogs play their first true road game after going 6-4 with a 1-1 record in neutral-site games to start the season.
-Fresno State ranks fourth in the MWC with 24.2 defensive rebounds per game led by Wilson Jacques averaging 5.1.
+The Bulldogs play their first true road game after going 6-4 with a 1-1 record in neutral-site games to begin the season.
+Fresno State is ninth in the MWC scoring 75.4 points per game and is shooting 46.4%.

-CSU Northridge averages 75.9 points, 6.2 more per game than the 69.7 Fresno State allows.
-Fresno State averages 7.1 made 3-pointers per game this season, 2.1 fewer made shots on average than the 9.2 per game CSU Northridge gives up.
+CSU Northridge’s average of 6.8 made 3-pointers per game this season is the same per game average that Fresno State allows.
+Fresno State averages 7.1 made 3-pointers per game this season, 2.1 fewer made shots on average than the 9.2 per game CSU Northridge allows.

-TOP PERFORMERS: Larry Hughes Jr. is scoring 17.7 points per game with 2.2 rebounds and 0.9 assists for the Matadors.
-Josiah Davis is averaging 12.9 points and 4.0 rebounds while shooting 40.4%.
+TOP PERFORMERS: Larry Hughes Jr. is scoring 17.7 points per game and averaging 2.2 rebounds for the Matadors.
+Davius Loury is averaging 0.9 made 3-pointers.

-Jake Heidbreder is shooting 48.1% and averaging 18.8 points for the Bulldogs.
-Zaon Collins is averaging 13.8 points.
+Jake Heidbreder averages 2.3 made 3-pointers per game for the Bulldogs, scoring 18.8 points while shooting 31.9% from beyond the arc.
+Zaon Collins is averaging 13.8 points, 5.4 assists and two steals.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.